themysticsavages/cloudbot-discord/readme.md

     ls - Get the contents of a directory uptime - Get the bot uptime
-    youtube - Get the first five videos from a keyword
+    youtube - Get the first five videos from a keyword shorten - Shorten down a URL with Rebrandly
 ```

 ## Addons